Classic Lasagna with Béchamel Sauce (without ricotta)

 - Pre-boiled lasagna noodles – unless specify, most lasagna noodles will need to be boiled briefly before layering into the casserole.
 Be careful not to over-boil the lasagna noodles!

 - Oven-ready lasagna noodles – these noodles are still hard but can be layered into the casserole without pre-boiling or even soaking them.
 I love using these because they are so much easier!
-It is what I used in this recipe.
+It is what I used in this Lasagna with Béchamel Sauce recipe.
 Make sure these noodles are well covered in sauce when layering them if not it will not be fully cooked in the oven.

-Once the béchamel sauce, meat sauce and pasta are prepared, it’s time to start assembling the lasagna!
+Once the béchamel sauce, meat sauce and pasta are prepared, it’s time to start assembling your Lasagna with Béchamel Sauce!

 You will need a deep 9″ x 13″ casserole dish for this.
 If lasagna is filled up to the brim, place a cookie sheet underneath the casserole dish in the oven to catch drippings.